hannibal002/SkyHanni/docs/discord_roles.md

     - When a **Main Contributor** or higher decides to show off something new and cool.
 - **Stream Ping**
     - When someone actually streams while coding.
 It happens.
 Sometimes.

+## Bot Roles

+Only for bots, with different levels of permissions.
+If those users talk to you, you know they aren't human.

+- **Bot**
+    - Generic "this is a bot" role.
+    - For all bots on the server.
+    - This doesn't mean they have rights or something, we just want them to show up high in the member list.
+- **SH Bot**
+    - SkyHanni bot does SkyHanni-specific stuff.
+    - Mainly auto-tags and Pull Request linking.
+- **Elite**
+    - Elite Farming bot offers `/weight` and other farming-related utility commands.
+- **SkyHelper**
+    - SkyHelper is the go-to SkyBlock bot.
+    - `/networth`: Total worth of a player's or guild's items.
+    - `/missing`: Missing accessories with prices.
+    - `/leaderboard`: Player or guild leaderboards.

+- **Kuudra Gang**
+    - Kuudra Gang bot helps with math around Kuudra runs or Kuudra items.
+- **Tanzanite**
+    - Tanzanite bot does generic Discord utility stuff like logging, banning, or setting reminders.
+- **Carl Bot**
+    - Carl bot also does Discord utility stuff.

+[//]: # (This is a hidden comment: Does Carl Bot actually only do logging?
+What else?)

+- **Fire**
+    - Fire bot reacts to links of Discord messages with said Discord message.

 ## Special Roles